HenrikDueholm/LV32.2019..AutoMenuCreator/README.md

 Supports exclusions, inclusions and filters of various types.
 Can assign icons to folders by name and path matching.
+Can setup default configurations for palettes and files and individual configurations for palettes and files when there are deviations from the default.

+Examine the data\Menu Config Template.ini to see how to do the configurations.
+Always use AutomMenu on a folder the first time to create the config file, then make changes and run it again.

 # Test
 To test the functionality of this repository: